Q&A

 • Diploma recognition (if required)

-Changing Employer
+Changing Employers

-• First 2 years: requires Ausländerbehörde approval
+• First 12 months: change requires Ausländerbehörde approval

 • EU citizens (don't need it)